ar12c/ar12c.github.io/README.md

 # ar12c.github.io

-This is my personal website
+This is my website that I built entirely from scratch

+please ignore my bad code :D